securaops/documentation/system-design-v2.md

 The front-end is structured into the following modules:

-- **App Shell**: Handles the initial bootstrapping, theming, global providers, and lazy-loads feature shells.
+- **App Shell**: Handles the initial bootstrapping, theming, global providers, and lazy-load feature shells.
 - **Core Layout**: Consists of the main interface elements such as the header, side navigation, breadcrumbs, and responsive containers.
 - **Auth Module**: Manages user authentication, including login, multi-factor authentication (MFA), password reset, and Single Sign-On (SSO) using OpenID Connect (OIDC).
 - **Dashboard Module**: Displays key performance indicators (KPIs) for threats, compliance scorecards, and various informational widgets.